 Part 3- The Reformation of Genesis

 - The rediscovery of the ancient Near Eastern context of Genesis — contemporary creation accounts like the Babylonian Enuma Elish and others known to the original audience of Genesis — strongly undermines concordism.
-Such discoveries allowed oranges-to-oranges comparison for figuring out what “kind” of thing Genesis was intended to be, its genre, what kind of information it actually presented.
+Such discoveries allowed oranges-to-oranges comparison of ancient creation accounts including Genesis.
+This led to a rethinking of what “kind” of thing Genesis was intended to be (its genre) what kind of information it actually presented.

 - This is my “scientific reformation” of Genesis.

-- THIS (and not Darwin or anything else) is driving believing religious scholars across the spectrum to reject the traditional and problematic concordist interpretations of Genesis.
+- THIS is what has led believing religious scholars across the spectrum to reject the traditional and problematic concordist interpretations of Genesis.
 In other words, it is entirely possible to read Genesis as a faithful believer and NOT be a concordist.

 Part 4- Where is Mormonism in this History?

 - Mormonism inherited a strong 19th-century assumption of concordism.
-Although manifest most strongly in Joseph Fielding Smith, others like Roberts, Talmage, and Widtsoe were also concordists; their disagreements stemmed from assumptions other than concordism.
+Although manifest most strongly in Joseph Fielding Smith, others like Roberts, Talmage, and Widtsoe were also concordists; their disagreements stemmed from other assumptions.